Best places to stay in Liverpool: check out where to stay in one of the most exciting cities in the United Kingdom

 If you are traveling to the UK soon you may want to check some of our other guides to the country.
 Check where to stay in Edinburgh and the best places to stay in Glasgow.
 You may also want to check our guide to Belfast.

-Are you in Liverpool or coming for a visit soon?
+Are you in the city or coming for a visit soon?
 Leave your thoughts and questions in the comment box below.